ivanadob/aratea-app/README.md

-# dsebaseapp
+# aratea-app

-An eXist-db based web app to curate, publish and analyze documents encoded in XML/TEI.
+An eXist-db based web app to curate, publish and analyze manuscript descriptions and digital editions of Aratea witnesses.